Lukeli0425/VASP/README.md

 # Video-Audio Signal Processing

 This is my implemention of the course project for **_Introduction to Auditory-visual Information System_**.
-I built three algorithms that solves the the following problems respectively:
+I built three algorithms that solve the following problems respectively:

 1. Recognize faces from videos clips.
 2. Recongizes voices from audios.